underwriteyourlife/officialsite/_posts/2017-11-25-Red Onion Mashed Potatoes.md

 <h2> Step 2 </h2>

 Next, I boiled the red potatoes for about 25 minutes (until entirely soft).
-I drained the water, added the almond milk and red onion, then used a fork to mash the enture mixture together.
+I drained the water, added the almond milk and red onion, then used a fork to mash the entire mixture together.

 Once it was fully incorporated, I let it cool, packed it in a huge ziplock bag, and froze the entire thing since I knew I wasn't going to be eating it for another week.

-1/10 would not reccomend putting almond milk into your mashed potatoes.
+1/10 would not recommend putting almond milk into your mashed potatoes.
 Obviously.

 <figure class="third">
 	<img src="{{ site.url }}/images/Meal Prep/Week 11/Mashed Potatoes/2 Boiling.jpg">
 	<img src="{{ site.url }}/images/Meal Prep/Week 11/Mashed Potatoes/2.5 Cooked.jpg">
 	<img src="{{ site.url }}/images/Meal Prep/Week 11/Mashed Potatoes/2.7 Mashed.jpg">
-	<figcaption> Biling potatoes, adding ingredients, and mashing it all together </figcaption>
+	<figcaption> Boiling potatoes, adding ingredients, and mashing it all together </figcaption>
 </figure>